 Time To Plant and Bake Without the Ache

-These marijuana grow tips will save you hours of pain and body aches.
-Just stretch well before you begin growing marijuana.
-Also, you should seek a doctors advice when starting any strenuous exercise or outdoor growing activity.
+These marijuana growing tips will save you hours of pain and body aches.
+Just knowing how to stretch well before you begin planting and growing marijuana.
+Also, you should seek a doctors advice when starting any strenuous exercise or outdoor physical activity.

 - A green hose is easier to manage than a green watering can.
 But, if you are out in the wilderness it may be best to have a small pump running from your water source.